LOOK OUT FOR RESTRICTIONS ON YOUR PROPERTY

 Owning a property does not mean that the owner is entitled to do whatever they want to the property.
-Adrian Goslett, Regional Director and CEO of RE/MAX of Southern Africa, says that every property in South Africa that is privately owned is subject to certain control measures, which may restrict the owner from making the changes they desire.
+Every property in South Africa that is privately owned is subject to certain control measures, which may restrict the owner from making the changes they desire.

 A town planning scheme is created to ensure the general welfare of a community, as well as the overall appeal of the area.
 The town planning scheme will consist of a map showing the zoning of the land and scheme clauses, which should be read in conjunction with the map.
 Each municipality will have its own town scheme, which is available to the public for viewing.

 The development controls within the town plan include the use of zones, which controls what is built on a property and what that property is used for.
 It will also deal with density zones, which will dictate the minimum size requirement of a stand and the number of dwellings that may be erected on the stand.
 Other aspects include the number of storeys a building may be built, the total floor space that may be used for building, the percentage of the stand that is allowed to be covered, the minimum distance between the boundaries of the property and buildings and parking.

 It is possible to have a restriction lifted on a property, however, this will entail applying to the High Court for an order authorising the restriction to be lifted.
 This is provided of course that there is a good enough reason for the High Court to grant the request.
 The buyer can stipulate that the are putting in an Offer to Purchase on the property subject to the restriction being lifted.
 Alternatively, they can accept the conditions and purchase the home with its subsequent restrictions.